yoyo95104/ging/README.md

 # ging
-A new Pinging Tool Made To test Servers And Check Protcools.
+A new Pinging Tool Made To test Servers And Check Protcools And Craft Diffrent Packets